-The project is currently in construction stage and is expected to start commercial production in 2024.
+The project is currently in commissioning stage and is expected to start commercial production in 2025.
 Final investment decision (FID) of the project was approved in 2021.
+The development cost is expected to be $450 m.
 The Whale conventional oil development will involve the drilling of approximately 15 wells and includes FPU.

 Field participation details